Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 The two selected AK8 jets are designated as the \PH and \PV candidates.
 The flavor properties of each jet are determined using the mass-decorrelated (MD) version of the \textsc{ParticleNet} algorithm~\cite{CMS-PAS-BTV-22-001}.
 This version of the tagger, denoted \textsc{ParticleNet-MD}, is trained on simulated jets with uniform distributions in mass and \pt to minimize dependence of the jet selection on its mass.
-The \textsc{ParticleNet-MD} classifier assigns four scores to each AK8 jet, $p(\PX\to\bbbar)$, $p(\PX\to\ccbar)$, $p(\PX\to\qqbar)$, and $p(\text{QCD})$, corresponding to four categories: three for a boson \PX decaying to bottom, charm, or light quarks, and one for QCD jets~\cite{Qu:2019gqs}.
+The \textsc{ParticleNet-MD} classifier assigns four scores to each AK8 jet, $p(\PX\to\bbbar)$, $p(\PX\to\ccbar)$, $p(\PX\to\qqbar)$, and $p(\text{QCD})$, corresponding to four categories: three for a boson \PX decaying to bottom, charm, or light quarks, and one for generic QCD background jets not consistent with the targeted two-prong boson-decay topology.
 The scores sum to unity.
 Discriminants formed from these scores are used to classify the AK8 jets and to suppress the QCD background.

 The \PH candidate (Jet 1) is chosen to be the jet with the higher discriminant \Dbvcq, where \ifthenelse{\boolean{cms@external}} {

 } {

 } The other selected AK8 jet (Jet 2) is designated as the \PV candidate.
 Events where the \PV candidate jet has a high $p(\text{QCD})$ score are discarded, where the $p(\text{QCD})$ threshold corresponds to a signal efficiency of 25\% and a misidentification rate of 3\% on QCD jets~\cite{CMS-PAS-BTV-22-001}.
 Events are divided into three categories based on the \msd of the \PV candidate jet: 40--68\GeV, 68--110\GeV, and 110--201\GeV.
 The middle category contains the peak corresponding to the \PV boson, while the others serve as sideband control regions (CRs) that constrain backgrounds containing only one hadronic decay of a heavy particle.